Data privacy FAQs

 Your data is stored on a private AWS cloud with servers located in Ireland.
 As Ireland is subject to the European General Data Protection Regulation, your data is securely stored in a country deemed to have strong data protection legislation.
 In addition to this, we also implemented necessary safeguarding measures to ensure the proper handling of personal data during this transfer.

-What happens if a security incident or data breach involves my data?
+What happens if there is a security incident or data breach involving my data?

 Does Paystack have a Data Protection Officer?